gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 Interestingly, you are the ones who will explore the riverbank this time before the barge docks.

 It's not easy to be a riparian, you risk your life and, id something goes bad, the barge doesn't try to safe you.
-It will wait a day in the middle of the river and if you dont appear, it will departure without you.
+It will wait a day in the middle of the river and if you don't appear, it will departure without you.

 If you run into trouble, you'll have to find a way to reach the barge while dodging crawlers and river pirates.
 It's hard, but the survival in this world is it.